|

 obvious that Yolŋu dignity and

-self-esteem could be returned.
-Let Yolŋu
+self-esteem could be returned, a simple

-train Balanda.
+to train non-Yolŋu.
 Such a program

 owners have authority to